Singlepimple/prj/Exploratory Data Analysis (EDA)/README.md

 Status

--in progress to add machine learning, particularly linear regression model to define float figure of flat price based on these features
+-in progress to add machine learning, particularly linear regression model to define float number of flat price based on these features